 Every Friday you will find another featured song and another featured artist on our website.
-You can download the track completely free for one week, then it will be replaced by another song.
-You do not want to miss that, so make sure to bookmark the link and check back once a week!
-Free Song of the week
+You can download the track completely free, so check out this week's feature: Free Song of the week

 In 2008 we started producing the first of 'The Nursery Rhyme Collection' recordings.
 It took a full year to record from start to finish and after its release in 2009 the Nursery Rhyme Collection quickly became one of the best-selling Children's CDs on Amazon.
 Inspired by this huge success we recorded The Nursery Rhyme Collection II which was released in 2011.
 The response of parents and music fans all over the world to both of these children’s music products was absolutely overwhelming and motivated us to further expand The Nursery Rhyme Collection product series.
 We therefore recorded a further two collections including another collection of standard traditional Nursery Rhymes (The Nursery Rhyme Collection III) and notably a double CD of classic Lullabies and Children’s Chill Out Songs to help children relax, calm down and fall asleep (The Nursery Rhyme Collection IV).
 Following a grueling 3 years of recording, we were proud to release both The Nursery Rhyme Collections III and IV simultaneously in 2014.
 You can pre-listen to each and every song from all collections on our website and also on Amazon, iTunes, you can stream them via Spotify and many other well-known digital outlets.
 Get your copies now and please spread the word!